-Published in Philadelphia in 1964 by founder and editor Clark Polak, Drum became a venue to push radical sexual politics and considered to be one of the most successful; however, the publication ceased in 1969 following Polak's arrest for selling and distributing curiosa.
+Published in Philadelphia in 1964 by founder and editor Clark Polak, Drum became a venue to push radical sexual politics and was considered to be one of the most successful; however, the publication ceased in 1969 following Polak's arrest for selling and distributing curiosa.
 Drum differed from other queer publications of the time as it flagrantly blended sexuality, politics, literature, and humor.

 This project is made possible by the support of British Columbia Arts Council (Project Assistance for Visual Artist).
 A big thank you to Bob Skiba, Curator at John J. Wilcox, Jr. Archives at William Way LGBT Community Center in Philadelphia, PA for granting access to the Clark Polak/Drum collection.